Search tips for finding articles

 Find peer-reviewed articles on a topic

-If you are looking for peer-reviewed articles on a topic - try the following steps:
+If you are looking for peer-reviewed articles on a topic - try the following steps in the Library Search:

 - enter your keywords into the search box

-- select (and lock) the Articles filter (in the left side menu) - this will limit results to articles from journals, trade publications and magazines
+- select the Articles filter (in the left side menu) - this will limit results to articles from journals, trade publications and magazines

-- select (and lock) the Peer-reviewed filter - this will restrict your search to scholarly peer-reviewed journal articles.
+- next select the Online and peer reviewed filter - this will restrict your search to scholarly peer-reviewed journal articles.

 Tip: don't forget to lock your filters if you want to keep searching just for peer-reviewed articles.